hz2657/NYC-Restaurant-project-SQL-database-design/README.md

 4. Ranking restaurants by the number of violations for public awareness

-5. Group restaurants with a lot of violations together, for ease of checking and managing
+5. Group restaurants with similar degree of violations together, for ease of checking and managing

 6. Building a recommendation systems for consumers who looking for safe and clean restaurants for different cuisine.